defl-orator/diplom_china/README.md

 ## 🔬 Scientific Transparency and Verification

-- **Statistical Robustness**: All data preprocessing layers (e.g., standard MinMaxScaler normalization, z-score statistical scaling, K-Means clustering parameters) are dynamically calculated inside the open-source scripts directly from the source `china_data.csv`.
+- **Statistical Robustness**: All data preprocessing layers (e.g., standard MinMaxScaler normalization, z-score statistical scaling, clustering parameters) are dynamically calculated inside the open-source scripts directly from the source `china_data.csv`.
 - **Zero Hardcoding**: All legends, axis tick margins, and percentages of change are automatically calculated and plotted.
 Any modifications in `china_data.csv` will immediately and correctly rebuild all relevant charts.

 ---